-Nicole Brose’s passion for “people who give” has inspired philanthropists across the globe to invest in causes they feel better connected too.
-Donors are uniquely positioned to give to charities they feel inspired by, and those who understand how people in today’s busy and distracting world need simplistic and personalized messaging.
+Nicole Brose’s passion for “people who give” has inspired philanthropists across the globe to invest in causes they feel better connected to.
+Donors are uniquely positioned to give to charities they feel inspired by, and they understand how people in today’s busy and distracting world need simplistic and personalized messaging.
 She believes philanthropy is a two-way street: charities are looking for donors as much as donors are looking for charities that meet their personal giving goals.
-Her most rewarding moments are when a donor thanks her for giving them the opportunity to participate in a cause.
+Her most rewarding moments are when donors thank her for giving them the opportunity to participate in a cause.

 Nicole is a graduate of Purdue University with advanced studies from the University of Massachusetts and University of Auckland, New Zealand.
 She is the founder of Creating Caring Communities, which has now merged with Nonprofix.
-Nicole is the Creator of Opportunities for NonProfix, and feels passionate about assisting non-profits with strategic development planning, including digital asset creation and marketing, among other similar areas of expertise.
-Nicole has helped raise millions of dollars for nonprofits; with a particular interest in those fighting for causes she is passionate about—primarily including children and animals.
+Nicole is the Creator of Opportunities for Nonprofix, and feels passionate about assisting nonprofits with strategic development planning, including digital asset creation and marketing, among other similar areas of expertise.
+She has helped raise millions of dollars for nonprofits, with a particular interest in those fighting for causes she is passionate about, especially children and animals.

 Amy Wade Carotenuto

 A native Floridian, Amy has devoted the last 35 years to protecting and advocating for animals.
 She began as a volunteer in a time when euthanasias out-numbered live releases, low cost spay/neuter was in its infancy and animal shelters did not have the public support that they do now.
 Carotenuto worked through the ranks as a cruelty investigator, veterinary technician and supervisor at Halifax Humane Society in Daytona Beach.
 At Halifax she played an integral role in the formation of the Prison Pups and Pals Program and the opening of an offsite spay and neuter facility.